 The time of year.
 In many cases, summer rates are simply higher than winter rates because of the increased load on the electrical grid.
 Where in the US a consumer lives also factors into this because of the differences in climate.

-There are a few reasons why New Jersey’s energy costs are so high.
+There are a few reasons why the average electricity bill in NJ is so high.
 One is the density of our state – the more people who use the power grid, the higher the costs rise.
 We are on the nation’s largest power grid, PJM Interconnection, which serves 60 million people from the East Coast to Illinois.
 Another is the average age of our buildings and our infrastructure.
 Older buildings and systems simply were not built to work as efficiently as today’s.

-One of the most effective ways to reduce your monthly utility bill is to replace old heating, cooling, and electrical systems with high energy efficiency units.
+One of the most effective ways to reduce your average electricity bill in NJ is to replace old heating, cooling, and electrical systems with high energy efficiency units.
+We offer HVAC services in New Jersey such as furnace repair, air conditioning installation, furnace tune-up, and furnace installation.
+Give us a call by phone at (732) 201-3305 or schedule an appointment online to receive assistance.
 Team Electric offers a variety of energy efficient heating and air conditioning systems that will help you conserve kilowatts and SAVE on your monthly utility bills.

 Learn More About the Benefits of Upgrading your Electrical System by Speaking with One of our Experienced Electricians

-Choosing to upgrade your electric system or your heating or cooling system is a big step in modernizing your home and making it more energy efficient.
+Choosing to upgrade your electric system or your heating or cooling system will make your home more efficient and will lower your electric rates in NJ.
 Like all other big steps, you should do your research and speak to professionals in the field about the upgrade before you make any commitments or purchases.
 Call Team Electric Plumbing & Air in Manalapan, New Jersey today to learn more about how we can help you save money by upgrading your system and taking advantage of New Jersey’s Clean Energy program.
 Our HVAC team can talk to you about the specifics of your home’s needs and how you would be served by an upgraded system.